-The price depends on the scope: A focused B2B website with a clearly defined structure starts in the five-figure range, while more complex platforms with ERP integration, multilingualism, or custom development are significantly higher priced.
-We implement relaunches as fixed-price projects so you can plan with clear figures from the start.
-We'll jointly define the scope during the discovery call.
+The price depends on scope.
+Small sites like a one-pager start in the low five figures, a focused B2B website with a clear structure in the mid five figures, and more complex platforms with ERP integration, multiple languages, or custom development sit above that.
+We run relaunches as fixed-price projects, so you can plan with clear numbers from the start.
+We define the scope together in the discovery call.

-A typical B2B relaunch takes between two and five months, depending on the scope of content, number of stakeholders, language variants, and technical integrations.
-While faster timelines are possible, they usually compromise quality in strategy or migration.
+A typical B2B relaunch takes three to six months, depending on content volume, the number of stakeholders, language variants, and technical integrations.
+Faster timelines are possible, but they usually put quality in structure or migration at risk.

 Only if the migration isn't properly planned.
 With a structured redirect concept, maintained content quality on top-ranking pages, and clean technical implementation, rankings can not only be preserved but usually improved.
 At Streifeneder, clicks increased by 66% and visibility by 266% four months after launch.